Using Invoices vs. Receipts for Your Home Business

 In a home business, you might receive an invoice, as well.
 If you have a virtual assistant or hire someone to help you in some aspect of your business, they might send you an invoice.

-To insure your customer or client is clear about the cost you’re asking them to pay, invoices should outline all details of the work including:
+To ensure your customer or client is clear about the cost you’re asking them to pay, invoices should outline all details of the work including:

 - Your company name and client’s name, along with addresses.

 - The date the invoice was created.
 This is crucial for a timely payment.

 - Date(s) and description of the products or service provided, including price of each, and total quantity ordered.

 - If there was a deposit or other fee paid up front, you want to acknowledge it was paid.

 - If you offered a special rate or added bonuses, include those.

 - Sales tax if a tangible item and your state or the state the customer lives in collects sales tax.

 - If you’re sending a second invoice because the first wasn’t paid, and you add on penalties for late payment, you’ll need to include that as well.